-The club runs practices for the entire year, divided into 3 sessions:
+The club runs practices for the entire year, divided into 3 sessions, with approximate dates:

 During the Fall/Winter, Winter/Spring, and for the first half of the Spring/Summer sessions, we operate two groups.
 Members register for one of these two groups: